 So you see; you can get really carried away when shopping for these.
 So it's best to make notes of what is important and what is not important when buying these.

-So first off – What do you look for when buying a Stand Mixer? (best stand mixer?)
+What do you look for when buying a stand mixer?

 Quality - buy from a company that you know has good quality products.
 Don't buy an unknown brand that may be price effective in the short term but more expensive is repairs later.